 "We have made great progress during recent years and continue to strive for greater gender equality across more senior roles and through our DE&I work.
 In 2017, the % of women in executive positions was 11% for Diversey, now we are at 27%.
-However, we are not there yet: the average gender parity in the sector is 35%, and as Sinead mentioned, we need to climb up to 40% in the next 8 years.
-To get there, we need to keep the momentum going, and you, Marleen, have an important role in driving this as our LEAD ambassador together with the European DE&I council.
+However, we are not there yet: the average gender parity in the sector is 35%, and as Sinead mentioned, we need to climb up to 40% in the next 7 years.
+To get there, we need to keep the momentum going.

-What is important is that we have come to the point that we have built inclusiveness into our values and KPIs.
+It is important that we have come to the point where we have built inclusivity into our values and KPIs.
 LEAD has helped us translate these DE&I values into the workforce by sharing their methodology and framework and helping more people understand the value of a diverse and inclusive society.

-And the figures underpin that trend: in 2021, the number of Diversey members has doubled from 125 to 250, demonstrating the greater interest of our employees in the inclusive philosophy and striving for gender equity.
-In addition, 8 colleagues participated last year in the LEAD mentoring program where they were matched with an external mentee or mentor from companies like Unilever and Beiersdorf.
+And the figures underpin that trend: since 2021 we have almost tripled the number of Diversey members to 345 members, of which 43% are men.
+This shows that gender balance is not only high on the agenda of women in Diversey but it is also a priority for our male colleagues.
+In addition, 8 colleagues participated last year in the LEAD mentoring program where they were matched with an external mentee or mentor from companies.
 Recently, we kicked off an internal mentorship program as a trial project.
 The goal is to unlock the full potential of young talented women within the company under the guidance and support of an experienced colleague-mentor.

 All these initiatives are about building long-term value and advancing inclusion and equity."

 "What do you think are the biggest hurdles in this journey?
 How can we convince the people who still have a blind spot for gender equity and believe it is not really an issue?"